zowe/docs-site/docs/extend/extend-apiml/api-mediation-personal-access-token.md

 }
 ```

-When the `/auth/access-token/revoke` endpoint is called, the provided PAT's hash will be stored in the Caching Service will be storing only hashes of already invalidated tokens.
+When the `/auth/access-token/revoke` endpoint is called, the provided PAT's hash will be stored in the Caching Service under the `invalidTokens` key and this will mean that the token has been invalidated.
 Access to these entries is protected by API ML’s client certificate.

 When invalidation is successful, the response to the request is an empty body.